eliaz5536/NetAuto/README.md

 NetAuto is a customizable network reconnaissance tool that automates enumeration of services, protocols and ports, ideal for penetration testing environments and network scanning.

 # Requirements
-Requirements of utilizing this tool must be met by installing the latest available packages
+Your machine must be up-to-date in order to install the latest available packages
 ```
 sudo apt-get update
 ```

-If you want to ensure that all packages are installed, perform those following commands:
+If you want to install third-party tools to be installed in your system, perform this following command:
 ```
 sudo apt-get install python python2 python3 python3-pip pip pipx
 ```

-The following tools that are utilized for pure port scanning and service discovery requires installation These following tools need to be installed and put in /opt directory in order to utilize the following script:
+The tools that are utilized for enumeration requires installation of the following from the table:
 | [Nmap](https://nmap.org/)         | OpenSSL          | Netcat             | snmpwalk   | snmp-check    | finger                |
 |--------------|------------------|--------------------|------------|---------------|-----------------------|
 | ntpq         | [impacket-rpcdump](https://github.com/fortra/impacket/tree/master) | [rpcdump](https://github.com/fortra/impacket/tree/master)            | [rpcmap](https://github.com/fortra/impacket/tree/master)     | [IOXIDResolver](https://github.com/mubix/IOXIDResolver) | nmblookup             |